shephertz/Tutorials_WP_7_8/README.md

 SETUP OF PROJECT FOR WP7 AND WP8:

-1. App HQ sign in on https://apphq.shephertz.com( Join with your account or sign up for new account).
+1. Sign in on App HQ at https://apphq.shephertz.com( Join with your account or sign up for new account).

 2. Now create app (appwarp) on this website by clicking on Create App button.
 You will get  API_KEY and SECRET_KEY.
-Provide API_KEY and SECRET_KEY obtained in GlobalContext.cs file of downloaded project
+Provide API_KEY and SECRET_KEY in GlobalContext.cs file's parameter with same names.

 3. Create room and get its room id at same place.
-Provide Room ID obtained in GlobalContext.cs file of downloaded project.
+Provide Room ID in GlobalContext.cs file's parameter named GameRoomId.
 Note: While creating room for tic tac toe specify max user as 2.